Reskilling and Upskilling the Workforce of the Future

 At the end of the meeting, the two shook hands, and Schwartz left convinced that General Assembly would not be doing business with this company.

 A few hours later, however, Schwartz got an email from the CHRO.

 “He told me that after our meeting, he went in and looked at his talent acquisition budget,” Schwartz recalled.
 “He told me, ‘I had no idea we were spending so much trying to hire new people.
 And how little we were spending to help our existing people fill our future needs.’”

 “An increasing number of employers are coming to the same conclusion,” said Schwartz.
-“In the white-collar world, we’ve seen the rapid rise of specialised and technical skills that require almost constant upskilling and reskilling to keep pace with innovation.
-That means a lot more organisations are coming to the sudden realisation that they need to change their approach to learning.”
+“In the white-collar world, we’ve seen the rapid rise of specialized and technical skills that require almost constant upskilling and reskilling to keep pace with innovation.
+That means a lot more organizations are coming to the sudden realization that they need to change their approach to learning.”

-That change has seen an increasing number of organisations change their entire mindset about learning.
+That change has seen an increasing number of organizations change their entire mindset about learning.

 Schwartz acknowledged that for a very long time, workplace learning was seen more as a perk to drive loyalty and engagement than as a tool of talent development.

 An organization might, for example, pay for a leader to get an MBA.
 That might not have had much of an impact on the talent pipeline, but it did build loyalty to the employer’s brand and possibly helped with the recruitment of other talent.

 Some organizations took a more direct approach to learning that involved creating their own educational institutions.
 Some of the world’s biggest and most iconic companies—GE, General Motors and AT&T for example—created corporate campuses that were designed to train new employees and upskill existing ones.